Infas12/DeltaHopperSimulation/readme.md

 ### Introduction

+This is the final project for ME331 (Robot Modeling and Control).

 In this project, we developed a jumping controller for CMU GOAT robotic leg.
 With our controller, the robot can jump in all directions at desired height and direction in the simulation (when orientation is constrained).

 ![picture 1](images/GOAT.png)